Tushank1/task-1/README.md

 In this Project, I am using Python , flask , and sqlite .
+On the home page , I have created 2 buttons :- One for Operational user and other for for Client user.
-At the home page , I was made a 2 buttons .
-First for Operational user and Second for Client user.
+I am using Sqlalchemy as a ORM and making 2 database models:- The first is for File, where I store (filename,file data in Binary format, uploaded by, uploaded at).
-I am using Sqlalchemy as a ORM , making 2 databse models:- First, for File in this we will store (filename,file data in Binary format, uploaded by, uploaded at).
+The second is for User, where I store (username,password in a hash format, email, verified status, verification token).

-Second, for User we will store (username,password in a hash format, email, verified).
+Operational user functionality :-

-Now, we will talk about Operational user functionality :- When I click on the Operational user button , it will render to a login page.
+When the Operational user button clicked, it will redirect me to a login page.
 Where I have a single uploader that will upload a file in the database .
-So, I am programmatically add a single user in the database with the username of Tushank.
+So, I programmatically add a single user in the database with the username of "Tushank".

 Steps for single user :-
 I have made a varibale name hashed_password .
 In this , I am store my id password with the help of import generated_password_hash .
 So, it will store in a hash format with the help of encryption algorithm.
 Then, made a another varibale called operational_user .
 Where I pass my all details in the User model table in the database and pass all my methods with the values.